lacusdoloris/medium-sized-industrialisation/docs/source/index.rst

 - Semi-realistic chemical chains with lots of steps, intermediates and byproducts,
 - A bunch of custom multiblocks!
 Who doesn't love multiblocks!
 - Minimal but interesting world generation powered by `Ecospherical Expansion`_
-- A terse questbook that guides you through progression, but doesn't hold your hand.
 - Designed for both newcomers to GregTech and Nomifactory fans.
 - Doesn't include a single proprietary mod.